Subterfuge-Revived/Remake-Unity/README.md

 2. Once unity hub is installed, activate a new license (pro or personal is fine).

-3. After getting a license, Install unity version 2019.3.0f6 to be safe.
-I'm sure updated versions are fine, but this is what I started the project at.
+3. After getting a license, Install unity version 2019.3.0f6.
+Attempting to use an updated version will break the project for some reason.

 4. [Download Git](https://git-scm.com/downloads) to gain access to the code